Grand River Valley AVA

 Grand River Valley is an American Viticultural Area (AVA) spread across portions of the Ashtabula, Lake, and Geauga Counties of northeastern Ohio located 45 mi east of Cleveland.
-As the largest AVA in the state, the appellation was established on October 20, 1983, by the Bureau of Alcohol, Tobacco and Firearms (ATF) of the Department of Treasury after reviewing the petition submitted by Mr. Anthony P. Debevec, President of Chalet Debonne Vineyards, Inc., a winery located in Madison, Ohio, for the establishment of a viticultural area in to be known as "Grand River Valley."
-The viticultural area lies entirely within the larger, multi-state Lake Erie AVA covering approximately 125000 acre with its established inland boundary at any point is about 6 mi inland from the shore east of Ohio Route 45 and 14 mi from the shore west of Ohio Route 45.
+It was established as the nation's 50^{th} and the state's fourth appellation on October 21, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF) of the Department of Treasury after reviewing the petition submitted by Mr. Anthony P. Debevec, President of Chalet Debonne Vineyards, Inc., a winery located in Madison, Ohio, proposing the viticultural area to be named "Grand River Valley."

+The appellation lies entirely within the larger, multi-state Lake Erie AVA covering approximately 125000 acre with its established inland boundary at any point is about 6 mi inland from the shore east of Ohio Route 45 and 14 mi from the shore west of Ohio Route 45.
 It stretches over the land within 2 mi, in any direction, of the Grand River from its origin near West Farmington to the point where it flows into Lake Erie encompassing 14 mi inland from any point on its shoreline.

 History

 The name "Grand River" was assigned by early explorers and settlers to the river called "Sheauga" or "Geauga" by the indigenous natives.
 This Indian word actually means "raccoon" but was so widely misinterpreted that the name "Grand River" has applied to the river since the early nineteenth century.
 Ohio has a rich heritage as a wine producing region.
 Its viticultural history dates back to the 1800s, and at the turn of the 20th century there was a thriving wine industry along the shores of the lake making the state the nation's number one wine producer.
-Prohibition led to the decimation of the Grand River Valley's vineyards in the 1920s, but the development of cold-hardy hybrids sparked a resurgence of winemaking for the area in the latter half of the 20th Century.
+Prohibition led to the decimation of the Grand River Valley's vineyards in the 1920s, but the development of cold-hardy hybrids sparked a resurgence of winemaking for the area in the latter half of the century.
 Ohio contains the second largest wine appellation of origin in the United States.